(1,1) non-L-space knots are persistently foliar: The branched surface models

-The two boundary circles near the basepoints are clearly meridians.
-The other vertical boundary components of $\mathcal{B}$ come from the branch locus of $\mathcal{B}$.
+\textbf{Case 2: $\mathcal{B}$ is type II}.
+Suppose the branched surface is associated to $\alpha$.
 We first show that the branch locus of $\mathcal{B}$ consists of 4 immersed circles.
-As depicted in Figure~\ref{fig:reversing}, the boundary of the innermost bigon containing the basepoint $w$ becomes a circle branch locus, which we denote as $C_w$.
-Also, $\beta_0\cup (\alpha-\alpha_0)$ is another circle, and we denote it $C_{\alpha}$.
-The quadrilateral sector $S_0$ in $S$ whose boundary contains $\beta_0$ is in the $\beta$-source tube.
-After reversing the co-orientations, branch-locus-wise the $\beta$-source tube is cut along $S_0$, and re-joined by the boundary $\alpha$-arcs of $S_0$, see Figure~\ref{fig:reversing} and Figure~\ref{fig:sourcetube}.
-Let $\beta_1,...,\beta_n$ $(n\geq 1)$ be the $\beta$-arcs inside $S$ in order, where $\beta_1$ is the innermost one and $\beta_n$ is the boundary $\beta$-arc of $S_0$ other than $\beta_0$.
-Branch-locus-wise, for the $\beta$-strands connected by $\beta_i$ ($1\leq i<n$) before the reversing, we notice that after the reversing they're connected by the concatenation of $\beta_{i+1}$ and two short $\alpha$-arcs instead (see the two strands connected by $\beta_1$ in Figure~\ref{fig:reversing} for an example).
-In particular the reversing does not change the topology of the branch locus here.
+As depicted in Figure~\ref{fig:reversing}, the boundary of the innermost bigon containing the basepoint $w$ becomes a circle branch locus, which we denote as $D_w$.
+Also, $\beta_0\cup (\alpha-\alpha_0)$ is another circle, and we denote it $D_{\alpha}$.
+The quadrilateral sector $S_0$ is in the $\beta$-source tube.
+After reversing the co-orientations, branch-locus-wise the boundary $\beta$-arcs of the $\beta$-source tube is cut along $S_0$, and re-joined by the boundary $\alpha$-arcs of $S_0$, see Figure~\ref{fig:reversing} and Figure~\ref{fig:sourcetube}.
+On the other hand, for the $\beta$-strands connected by $\beta_i$ ($1\leq i<n$) before the reversing, we notice that after the reversing they're connected by the concatenation of $\beta_{i+1}$ and two short $\alpha$-arcs from $\alpha_0$ instead (see the two strands connected by $\beta_1$ in Figure~\ref{fig:reversing} for an example).
+In particular the reversing does not change the topology of the branch locus here at $\beta_i$ ($1\leq i<n$).
 It follows that, after reversing the orientation of $S$, the original $\beta$ branch locus is separated into two branch locus circles, as depicted in Figure~\ref{fig:sourcetube}.
-We call the left circle in Figure~\ref{fig:sourcetube} $C_z$ and the right circle $C_{\beta}$.
-By far we have enumerated all the branch locus of $\mathcal{B}$, and there are indeed 4 (immersed) circles $C_w,C_{\alpha},C_z,C_{\beta}$.
+We call the left circle in Figure~\ref{fig:sourcetube} $D_z$ and the right circle $D_{\beta}$.
+By far we have enumerated all the branch locus of $\mathcal{B}$, and there are indeed 4 (immersed) circles $D_w,D_{\alpha},D_z,D_{\beta}$.